-TencentDB for SQL Server supports data migration by using COS files.
-The migration method described in this document is also applicable to migration from an SQL Server instance purchased at another cloud service provider or self-created instance to a TencentDB for SQL Server instance on the same version.
+TencentDB for SQL Server supports data migration using COS files.
+The migration method described in this document is also applicable to migration from a SQL Server instance purchased at other cloud service provider or built in-house to a TencentDB for SQL Server instance on the same version.

 Note:

-- Before migration, please make sure that the SQL Server version of the target instance is the same as that of the source instance.
+Before migration, make sure that the SQL Server version of the target instance is the same as that of the source instance.

-- For the .bak files used for migration, please make sure that each .bak file contains only one database.
+For the bak files used for migration, make sure that each bak file contains only one database.

-- The name of the migrated database cannot be the same as that of the TencentDB for SQL Server instance.
+The name of the migrated database can’t be the same as that of the TencentDB for SQL Server instance.

 There are two ways to prepare a full backup file:

-- The backup file name cannot be customized and must follow the naming convention in the script.
+The backup file name can’t be customized and must follow the naming convention in the script.

-You do not need to shut down your SQL Server instance purchased at another cloud service provider or self-created instance.
+You do not need to shut down your SQL Server instance purchased at another cloud service provider or your self-built server.
 Perform backup of the database and export the backup file.

 ---If incremental restoration is not required: